 The Bank will incur various expenses in connection with the issuance of each Tranche of the Notes, including (as applicable) underwriting fees, legal counsel fees, rating agency expenses and listing expenses.
-The net proceeds from each issue of Notes will be applied by the Issuer for its general corporate purposes.
+The net proceeds from each issue of Notes will be applied by the Issuer for its general corporate purposes; however, for any particular Series, the Bank may agree (and so specify in the applicable Final Terms) with the relevant Dealer(s) or investor(s) that the proceeds of the issuance of such Series shall be used for one or more specific purpose(s), such as environmental development or sustainability.